apache/apisix-ingress-controller/docs/en/latest/reference/configuration-file.md

   init_sync_delay: 20m                  # The initial delay before the first sync, only used when the controller is started.
                                         # The default value is 20 minutes.
 ```

+## Listener port matching

+`listener_port_match_mode` turns a Gateway listener port into a `server_port` route variable.
+It is the only mechanism that binds a route to a specific listener port, so it is also what decides whether a route attached to an HTTPS listener can be reached over plaintext HTTP on the same host and path.
+Two preconditions decide whether it takes effect.

+**The Gateway listener port must equal the port APISIX listens on.** APISIX evaluates `server_port` against the port it accepted the connection on, not the port the Gateway declares.
+If the Gateway declares `443` while APISIX listens on `9443` behind a Service that maps `443` to `9443`, the injected predicate is `server_port == 443` and it matches nothing, so the route stops serving on both protocols.
+The controller cannot open data plane ports, so declaring the port APISIX actually listens on is the only working configuration.
+Verify with a real request after changing the mode; a successful Helm upgrade and a ready pod do not prove the route still matches.

+**Listeners that set a hostname are never pinned to a port.** A listener with `spec.listeners[].hostname` is treated as isolated by host, so it contributes no port to the predicate.
+If every listener a route attaches to sets a hostname, no `server_port` variable is emitted at all, whatever the mode.
+A route attached to such an HTTPS listener therefore still matches requests arriving on the plaintext port, because host matching alone does not distinguish the two.
+To pin the route to a port, leave `hostname` unset on the listener and select the host on the route instead.

+With the default `off`, no `server_port` variable is emitted at all, and a route attached only to an HTTPS listener is reachable over HTTP on the same host and path whenever the data plane also serves plaintext.
+Use an HTTPS redirect filter, or separate the two protocols by hostname, if that is not acceptable.